 Collected Letters: Liu Jianhua Installation

-As a 50th anniversary gift to the museum, the Society for Asian Art has commissioned a major work by Liu Jianhua, one of China's best-known contemporary ceramic sculpture artists.
+In 2016, as a 50th anniversary gift to the museum, the Society for Asian Art commissioned a major work by Liu Jianhua, one of China's best-known contemporary ceramic sculpture artists.
 The work comprises approximately 2,000 pieces of white porcelain formed into letters of the English alphabet and components of Chinese characters, suspended from the ceiling of the second-floor Loggia.
 The artist provides only the building blocks of words, leaving it to viewers to create meaning.
 The artwork's location is especially apropos: the space offers an opportunity for dialogue with the original engraved literary quotations on the Loggia's walls, dating to the building's previous incarnation as San Francisco's Main Library.
 Collected Letters was unveiled to the Society members at a reception on March 20, 2016.

 For more information and photos, please see the artwork as it is featured in the museum's online collection.